 2. The Instant Pot cooks faster than a slow cooker.

 Crockpot meals require HOURS.
 It takes 4-6 hours to cook a whole chicken.
 Or 6-8 hours for chili.
 Or 12 hours for bone broth.
 The Instant Pot works like all pressure cookers: raising the temperature by changing the pressure.
 This reduces cook time – in some cases up to 75%!
-So now I’m making a whole chicken in 30 minutes and bone broth in one hour.
+So now I’m making a whole chicken in 30 minutes, baked sweet potatoes in 15 minutes, and mashed potatoes in 10 minutes!

 3. You can still plan ahead.